Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Human Ability"				"0"

 			// Determines how many times human-controlled Mutant Tanks can use their abilities in one life.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0
 			// Maximum: 999999
 			"Human Ammo"				"5"

 			// Human-controlled Mutant Tanks must wait this long before using their abilities again.
+			// Note: This setting can be overridden for specific players.
 			// --
-			// Minimum: 0.0
+			// Minimum: 0
-			// Maximum: 999999.0
+			// Maximum: 999999
-			"Human Cooldown"			"30.0"
+			"Human Cooldown"			"30"

-			// The Mutant Tank's ability effects last this long.
-			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Mode" setting is set to 0.
-			// --
-			// Minimum: 0.1
-			// Maximum: 999999.0
-			"Human Duration"			"5.0"

 			// The mode of how human-controlled Mutant Tanks activate their abilities.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: Press buttons to activate corresponding abilities.
 Cooldown starts after ability's duration ends.
 			// 1: Hold down buttons to keep corresponding abilities activated.
 Cooldown starts after the player lets go of the buttons.
 			"Human Mode"				"1"

 			// Enable this ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Ability Enabled"			"0"

 			// Display a message whenever the ability activates/deactivates.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Ability Message"			"0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Car Chance"				"33.3"

+			// The Mutant Tank's ability effects last this long.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 999999
+			"Car Duration"			"5"

 			// The Mutant Tank create car showers with these cars.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Add up numbers together for different results.
 			// --